remygist/MeetYourGreek/readme.md

 ## Used command
-"$npm init -y"\
+"npm init -y"\
-"$npm install webpack webpack-cli"\
+"npm install webpack webpack-cli"\
-"$npx webpack"
+"npx webpack"

 ## How to host
 To host this project you need to host the docs folder.
 It contains everything you need to let the website work correctly. \
-If the code is changed, don't forget to run "$npx webpack" in order to rewrite the Javascript files.
+If the code is changed, don't forget to run "npx webpack" in order to rewrite the Javascript files.

 ## How to test